-Thank you to our sponsors for the vouchers for the annual beach safety project, that has been running successfully since 2008, keeping Hout Bay beach safe to residents and visitors to the bay.
+The annual beach safety project has been running successfully since 2008, keeping Hout Bay beach safe to residents and visitors to the bay.

-The project relies mainly on members volunteering their time on the beach from mid December until mid January.
+The project relies mainly on members volunteering their time on the beach from 1 December 2019 until 31 January 2020.

 At the end of the season we reward our loyal patrollers with vouchers and gifts from local companies in the bay as a way of thanking them for their hard work and time spent on the beach.